History of the nude in art: Renaissance

 Renaissance art recovered the classical nude as an exemplification of ideal beauty, both physical and moral.
 The nude was the perfect pretext for any composition, from the most naturalistic to the most symbolic, the latter expressed through multiple allegories and personifications.
 At times, the Renaissance representation of the human body was that of nudity for nudity's sake, a kind of art for art's sake that often denaturalized the very subject of the painting, whether religious or mythological.
 In the Renaissance the nude ceased to be a source of shame and, in contrast, acquired a new heroic or even sacred character (sacra nuditas).
 According to Louis Réau (Iconography of Christian Art, 1955), "Renaissance artists considered the representation of the human body in its triumphant nudity as the primary object of the plastic arts".

-Similarly, the nude was present both in the major arts and in a myriad of minor arts and objects, from candlesticks to knives and doorknobs.
+Similarly, the nude was present both in the major arts and in myriad minor arts and objects, from candlesticks to knives and doorknobs.
 Such an abundance of nude representations was excused by Benvenuto Cellini on the grounds that "the human body is the most perfect of forms", so it is not surprising that it is frequently depicted.
 On the other hand, at the iconographic level, although an increasing number of works with mythological themes began to be executed, most of the artistic production continued to be religious, producing a curious symbiosis between the mythical figures of the classical nude and the Christian characters most justified in appearing nude; Thus, we see how the figure of Isaac in Ghiberti's The Sacrifice of Isaac presents the classical typology of The Children of Niobe, how the figure of the recumbent Christ in Donatello's Entombment recalls the classical Meleager, or the posture of Eve in Masaccio's Expulsion from Paradise is that of the Venus Pudica.

 During the 15th century, certain forms inherited from Gothic art still survived in Italy, although they gradually gained in naturalism and veracity.
 This can be seen in the work of artists such as: Masaccio (Expulsion of Adam and Eve from Eden, 1425–1428); Masolino da Panicale (The Temptation of Adam and Eve, 1426–1427); Antonello da Messina (St. Sebastian, 1476; Dead Christ supported by an angel, 1476–1479); and Andrea Mantegna (Calvary, 1458; Bacchanal with Wine Vat, 1470; Lamentation over the Dead Christ, c.
 1475–1490; Parnassus, 1497; Venus, Mars and Diana, not dated; Saint Sebastian, three versions in 1459, 1480 and 1490), etc. The same happened in the sculptural field with Lorenzo Ghiberti, author of the Gates of Paradise of the Baptistery of Florence (1425–1452), with his scenes of The Creation of Adam and Eve, The Original Sin and The Expulsion from Paradise.